-In 1993, the United Food and Commercial Workers Union began working with employees in the plant.
+In 1993, the United Food and Commercial Workers Union (UFCW) began working with employees in the plant.
 When a union election was held in 1994, the union lost.
-A second election in 1997 also failed, thanks in part to Smithfield’s union-busting tactics: The company escalated the systemic intimidation of workers, threatened to close the plant if workers unionized, fired workers who supported the union, tried to turn African American and Hispanic workers against each other, and beat up union organizers.
+A second election in 1997 also resulted in a no-vote, thanks in part to Smithfield’s union-busting tactics.
+The company escalated the systemic intimidation of workers, threatened to close the plant if workers unionized, fired workers who supported the union, tried to turn African American and Hispanic workers against each other, and beat up union organizers.

-The UFCW filed a grievance with the National Labor Relations Board, which in 2006, after many years in court, found Smithfield guilty of multiple violations and fined the company $1.1 million in back pay.
+The UFCW filed a number of grievances with the National Labor Relations Board, which in 2006, after many years in court, found Smithfield guilty of multiple violations and fined the company $1.1 million in back pay.

 A turning point came when organizers engaged the broader community in the struggle.
 The UFCW launched the Justice@Smithfield campaign to make the public aware of the situation in Tar Heel.
 Rev. William J. Barber II of the NC NAACP and many other religious leaders described the cause as a merging of labor rights and civil rights.
 Jobs with Justice, the United Church of Christ, the Beloved Community of Greensboro, NC, and many other churches and religious denominations across the country publicized the campaign.